openrails/openrails/Source/Documentation/Manual/physics.rst

 - Heating Hose (named ``HeatingHoseFX``) -- represents the steam escaping from a steam pipe connection between wagons.

-- Haeting Compartment Steam Trap (named ``HeatingCompartmentSteamTrapFX``) -- represents the steam escaping from the steam trap in a passenger compartment.
+- Heating Compartment Steam Trap (named ``HeatingCompartmentSteamTrapFX``) -- represents the steam escaping from the steam trap under a passenger compartment.

 - Heating Main Pipe Steam Trap (named ``HeatingMainPipeSteamTrapFX``) -- represents the steam escaping from a steam trap in the main steam pipe running under the passenger car.